Fort Christanna: History

-In 1714 Spotswood himself visited the site and successfully persuaded the Siouan tribes, who included the Saponi, Tutelo, Occaneechi, and Nahyssan, to occupy the tract that was surveyed.
+In 1714 Spotswood himself visited the site and successfully persuaded the Siouan tribes, who included the Saponi, Tutelo, Occaneechi, and Eno (Stuckenock), to occupy the 36 acre tract that was surveyed.
+Some Nansemond, who had resided on the north side of the Meherrin River, also came.
 However, the Iroquoian tribes in Virginia, the Nottoway and Meherrin, refused to take up their portion, saying they would not live with the Siouans.
 Spotswood even contemplated abducting them to make them live at the fort, but they eluded all efforts.

 He named the fort "Christ-Anna" after Christ, and after Queen Anne, who died later that year.
 It was built according to state-of-the-art principles of fort construction at that time, in the shape of a pentagon, and a blockhouse with 1400-lb cannon at each of the 5 corners, 100 yards apart, so as to enable each to command within sight of the next two.
-Inside the fort was a school for Indian children, taught by a Charles Griffin, where they learned to speak and write English, and to read the Bible and Book of Common Prayer.
+The Siouan tribes built a town outside the fort.
+Spotswood's also financed a school for Indian children, and paid for a teacher, although sources differ as to whether the school was located within or outside the fort.
+All agree that Charles Griffin taught as many as 100 children to speak and write English, as well as to read the Bible and Book of Common Prayer.
+Griffin also taught some Meherrin children, but some tribal members considered them hostages.

 Lieut.
 John Fontaine, who spent some time there 1715–1716, left a detailed account of his observations on the Indians, and also recorded about 45-50 words and phrases of their Tutelo-Saponi language.
 He saw the fort at the peak of its success, and described hordes of "happy Indian children shrieking through the rain".
 Another visitor, Rev. Hugh Jones, reported that the 77 Indian students could read, write and say their catechisms tolerably well, and that the natives adored Griffin so much, they "fain would have chosen him for a King of the Sapony Nation".

-Spotswood continued to take a keen interest and later started building his own house nearby, bringing his family there at one point in 1717.
+Spotswood continued to take a keen interest and later started building his own house nearby, bringing his family there at one point in 1717, but ultimately settling on another tract he developed, far to the north, near Fredericksburg.